Hurricane Gordon: Central America

 The first location affected by Gordon was Central America, when it briefly moved over northeastern Nicaragua as a tropical depression.
 Severe localized flooding occurred in Nicaragua, Panama, and most significantly Costa Rica.
 There, several days of heavy rainfall damaged about 180 mi of roads and bridges, mostly in rural areas.
 In Upala in the northern portion of the country, the rains damaged beans and rice crops.
 More than 700 homes were destroyed, leaving about 4,000 people homeless.
 Nationwide, the system killed six people and caused $30 million in damage.
 In Panama, the floods killed two people.

 Jamaica

-While passing south of Jamaica, Gordon dropped heavy rainfall, which caused flooding in six parishes, mostly in Clarendon and Saint Catherine.
+While passing south of Jamaica, Gordon dropped heavy rainfall, reaching 7.44 in.
+The rains caused flooding in six parishes, mostly in Clarendon and Saint Catherine.
 The rains caused flooding and mudslides that blocked roads.
 Gordon left $11.8 million in damage, mostly in Clarendon.
 About half of the overall damage was related to roads, and an additional quarter was due to crop damage.
 There were four deaths and two injuries in the country.
 Two of the deaths were drownings.